-“I also want to know their housing preferences, if they have travel companions or pets that come with them “This helps me get to know their personality a little better and prepares me for finding them the right job in the future.”
+“I ask them about their housing preferences, if they have travel companions or pets that come with them,” Reinhardt says.
+“This helps me get to know their personality a little better and prepares me for finding them the right job in the future.”

 Questions your recruiter will ask

-- What is your current work situation?
-How would locums work around that?
+- What is your current work situation and how would locums work around it?